CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_l4_l7_native_load_balancer.html.markdown

 * `managed` - (Optional) Is the device is managed.
 Allowed values are "no", "yes", and default value is "yes".
 Type: String.
 * `max_instance_count` - (Optional) Maximum Instance Count of the Cloud L4-L7 Native Load Balancer object.
 Default value is "10".
 Type: String.
 * `min_instance_count` - (Optional) Minimum Instance Count of the Cloud L4-L7 Native Load Balancer object.
 Default value is "0".
 Type: String.
-* `mode` - (Optional) Mode of the Cloud L4-L7 Native Load Balancer object.
+* `mode` - (Read-Only) Mode of the Cloud L4-L7 Native Load Balancer object.
 The value for specifying if the device is legacy (classical VLAN/VXLAN) or supports service tag switching (STS).
-Allowed values are "legacy-Mode", and default value is "legacy-Mode".
 Type: String.
 * `native_lb_name` - (Optional) Naming for the Native Load Balancer Devices of the Cloud L4-L7 Native Load Balancer object.
 Type: String.
 * `package_model` - (Optional) Package Model of the Cloud L4-L7 Native Load Balancer object.
 Type: String.
 * `prom_mode` - (Optional) Promiscuous Mode of the Cloud L4-L7 Native Load Balancer object.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.